DGValero/data-analytics-power-bi-report577/README.md

 ### Building the Customer Detail Page

 I created a report page focusing on customer-level analysis.
 In this page, I set up the following visuals:
-- Card Visuals for total distinct customers and revenue per customer
+- Card Visuals for total distinct customers and revenue per customer.
-- A line chart of weekly distinct customers
+- A line chart of weekly distinct customers.
-- A table showing the top 20 customers by total revenue, and a bar chart showing number of customers by product category
+- A table showing the top 20 customers by total revenue, and a bar chart showing number of customers by product category.
-- A set of three card visuals showing the name, number of orders, and revenue for the top customer by revenue
+- A set of three card visuals showing the name, number of orders, and revenue for the top customer by revenue.
-- A date slicer
+- A date slicer.

 A screenshot of the finished page is shown below:
 ![Customer Detail page](https://github.com/DGValero/data-analytics-power-bi-report577/blob/main/Screenshots/5%20-%20Customer%20Detail%20page.png?raw=true)

 ### Building the Executive Summary Page

 I also created a report page for the high-level executive summary.
-The purpose of this page is to give an overview of the company's performance as a whole, so that C-suite executivves can quickly get insights and check outcomes against key targets.
+The purpose of this page is to give an overview of the company's performance as a whole, so that C-suite executives can quickly get insights and check outcomes against key targets.
 This page contains the following visuals:
-- Card visuals showing Total revenue, Total profit and Total orders
+- Card visuals showing Total revenue, Total profit and Total orders.
-- A graph of revenue against time
+- A graph of revenue against time.
-- Donut charts showing orders and revenue by country
+- Donut charts showing orders and revenue by country.
-- A bar chard of orders by category
+- A bar chard of orders by category.
-- KPIs for Quarterly revenue, customers and profit
+- KPIs for Quarterly revenue, customers and profit.
-- A table of the top 10 products
+- A table of the top 10 products.

 A screenshot of the finished page is shown below:
 ![Executive Summary page](https://github.com/DGValero/data-analytics-power-bi-report577/blob/main/Screenshots/6%20-%20Executive%20summary.png?raw=true)